 The rule-of-thumb when using lead-acid batteries for a conversion is that the vehicle will end up weighing about 1,000 lbs more than it did before the conversion and usually have a range of 20-30 miles.
-Certainly, some people have converted vehicles with 50+ mile ranges, but the extra range comes at the expense of carrying capacity.
+Certainly, some people have converted vehicles with 50+ mile ranges using lead-acid, but the extra range comes at the expense of load carrying capacity.
 It is best to know and consider the effect of adding 1,000 lbs of weight will have on the vehicles handling and braking capacity.

 Besides the weight of the lead-acid batteries, the voltage is known to sag severely during heavy amperage draw.
 Lead-acid (PbA) battery range may be cut in 1⁄2 during cold weather.
 The typical life of PbA batteries is normally around 2-3 years in an EV application.
 The normal "starting" batteries used in ICE vehicles are generally not considered a good candidate for EV's as they usually cannot handle the heavy charge and discharge cycles.
-The most commonly used PbA battery are the gold-cart style batteries.
-But, these "flooded" batteries will require constant checking of the water levels, and they generally cannot deliver the amperage required in modern EV's.
-They will provide the best range of PbA batteries, their life can be 4+ years if properly maintained, but they are heavy.
+The most commonly used PbA battery are the golf-cart style batteries.
+But, these "flooded" batteries will require constant checking of the electrolyte levels, and they generally cannot deliver the amperage required in modern EV's.
+Flooded golf-cart style batteries can provide the best range of PbA batteries, and their life can be 4+ years if properly maintained.
+This does come at the cost of a lot of weight.

-Lighter and more powerful PbA batteries known as "absorbed glass mat", and even better "spiral wound" batteries will provide higher amperage draws, but the range will typically be around 1⁄2 of what the large flooded batteries will deliver, but these types of batteries can generally deliver higher amperage over a longer period than flooded type batteries.
+Lighter and more powerful PbA batteries known as "absorbed glass mat", and even better "spiral wound" batteries will allow higher amperage draws, but the range will typically be around 1⁄2 of what the large flooded batteries will deliver.
+But these types of batteries can generally deliver higher amperage over a longer period than flooded type batteries.

-Whenever economically feasible, Lithium Iron Phosphate (LiFe, or similar) battery chemistry should be considered.
+Whenever economically feasible, Lithium Iron (LiFePO4, LiYFeSO4, or similar) battery chemistry should be considered.
 Besides the improvement in the amperage that can be delivered, the LiFe batteries are not nearly as sensitive to cold weather or high temperature, and the voltage does not sag as deeply under heavy amperage draw.
 It is not unusual for someone to have a Li powered vehicle that has a 70-90+ mile range, and perform very well.
 In part the improved performance is due to the much lower weight of the Li batteries, but also due to their ability to supply high amperage.